-Mobility Services is focused on improving existing transportation options and coordinating a community-wide transportation service network comprised of the transportation providers to meet our community needs.
-Persons in need may include older adults, people with disabilities, and low-income individuals without personal vehicles.
+Mobility Services is focused on improving existing transportation options and coordinating a community-wide transportation service network comprised of the transportation providers to meet the needs of our citizens.
+Persons in need may include older adults, people with disabilities and low-income individuals without personal vehicles.

 - Be age 60 or older

 Registration is free, quick and easy.
 Register by completing the online Mobility Services Registration Form (PDF).
 Complete, print and mail the form to the address on the bottom of the form; please include the required supporting documents.
 The registration form may also be requested by mail, calling Mobility Services at 804-706-2796 or by emailing Mobility Services.

 Registrations will only be accepted through the mail, fax, or scanned and emailed.
 Once you register, you will receive your Mobility Services ID card, an Mobility Services Riders Guide (PDF).
 The riders guides will have all the information you need to start using services.